-The unique position that Lamborghini occupies in today’s crowded supercar stratosphere owes its origins to the psyche of its inimitable founder.
-Ferrucio Lamborghini, a wealthy self-made post-war industrialist, was motivated to create Automobili Lamborghini in 1963 in part due to his personal distaste for the apparent elitism of the sports car establishment, most notably at Ferrari.
+The unique position that Lamborghini occupies in today’s crowded stratosphere of supercars and hypercars owes its origins to the psyche of its inimitable founder.
+Ferruccio Lamborghini, a wealthy self-made post-war industrialist, was motivated to create Automobili Lamborghini in 1963 in part due to his personal distaste for the apparent elitism of the sports car establishment, most notably at Ferrari.

 Ferruccio set out to build a brand that would max out on romance and performance without the preclusive contexts of motorsport, of old money and the ‘in crowd’, and it turned out to be a very good idea.
 Lamborghini championed lifestyle, luxury and just making a statement, and with it came a devoted clientele of international arrivistes for whom there was no better calling card than an Italian V12 sports car with a bull on the bonnet instead of a horse.

 Lamborghini’s evolution since has been remarkably slow by contemporary standards, its company history chequered by bankruptcies and buyouts.
 At times it was hard to know the answer to the question, ‘who owns Lamborghini?’

 From the Miura to the Countach, from Diablo to Aventador, the process of hand-building low volume, high-performance mid-engined supercars and hypercars has been repeated to stunning effect for more than half a century.
 With scant regard for the changeable tastes and pressures of the automotive industry, Lamborghini consistently pulled the wraps off ever-more outrageous creations.